Adult Hospital and Clinic Volunteers

 Volunteer Application Process

-- Complete our online application for adults over 18.
+- Complete our online application for adults 18 and over.

 We will review applications and contact potential volunteers for an interview when we have openings that match the applicant’s interest, skills and availability.